whole-tale/wt-design-docs/users_guide/manage.rst

 Supported Data Repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The current supported repositories that you can register data from are

-  1. DataONE_:
+  1. Zenodo_:
-  A federation of data repositories with a focus on scientific data.
-  A list of participating member nodes can be found on the member node `information page`_.
+  A general purpose research data repository.

   2. Dataverse_:
   An open source research data repository platform with 35 installations worldwide including the flagship `Harvard
   Dataverse <https://dataverse.harvard.edu/>`_.

   3. Globus_:
   A service geared towards researchers and computing managers that allows custom APIs, data publication, and file transfer.

-  4. Zenodo_:
+  4. DataONE_:
-  A general purpose research data repository.
+  A federation of data repositories with a focus on scientific data.
+  A list of participating member nodes can be found on the member node `information page`_.

 Adding Data
 ^^^^^^^^^^^
 Files and folders cannot be uploaded to the **External Data** folder directly.
-To encourage reproducibility, only data registered from external resources or associated with a tale will be available in the **External Data** folder.
+To encourage reproducibility, only data registered from external resources and associated with a tale will be available in the **External Data** folder.

 To register data from an external resource, use the data registration dialog,